 - Larissa Jesina, Foster Parent with KVC Kansas, Girl in Foster Care Transforms in Big Ways in Just 8 Months

 - Lori Cook, KVC West Virginia, Little Boy with Abusive Past Now Thriving Thanks to Foster Mom’s Care

 - Shelcy Karlowski, KVC Hospitals Wichita, Receptionist Inspired by KVC Hospitals’ Work, Training to be a Nurse

-- Sarah Berens, KVC Hospitals Hays, 17-Year-Old Girl Feeling Suicidal Transforms Thanks to Mr. Trevor
+- Sarah Berens, KVC Hospitals Hays, How A Teen Girl Overcame Suicidal Thoughts & Found Hope

 - Paige Brooks, KVC Hospitals Hays, 8-Year-Old Boy Connects with Mr. Jordan About Feelings and Fishing